What is Included in a Reference Check for Employment

 In the case of an in-depth check, your references can expect questions similar to those asked of job applicants during an interview.
 For example, they might be asked about the applicant’s strengths and weaknesses, best qualities, ability to cope with stress, etc.

-An employer will need your permission to conduct a credit check or use a third party to check you out.
+An employer will need your permission to conduct a credit check or use a third party to check your background.
 Your permission also may be required for your school transcripts or other educational information to be released.

 Employer best practices include asking for permission prior to talking to anyone about you.
 Most companies notify candidates that they can expect to have references checked, and you may be asked to sign a form that gives consent for a reference check.

-Some states have laws regulating consent requirements and what an employer can ask about former employees.
+Some states have laws regulating consent requirements and what a company can ask employers about former employees.
 Some of these laws provide employer protections and immunity from liability for disclosing employee information.

-However, many states don’t require companies to get your permission except when you have asked them not to contact your current employer.
+However, many states don’t require companies to get your permission before checking references.
 In addition, the organization can check with people other than those on the list of references you may have provided them.
-It’s permissible to talk to anyone who may be able to share information on your job qualifications.

 What Is Back-Door Reference Checking?